JimBLogic/Cybrary-IT-Cybersecurity-Certificates-and-Labs/README.md

 # Cybrary IT & Cybersecurity Foundations -Learn
-Welcome to my Cybrary IT & Cybersecurity Foundastions learning journey!
+Welcome to my Cybrary IT & Cybersecurity Foundations learning journey!
 This repository documents my progress, achievements, and reflections as I navigate the courses and pathways.

 [Visit My Cybrary Profile](https://app.cybrary.it/profile/JimBLogic)